How can I Reduce the cost of Groceries?

 Go through your cupboards, fridge and freezer then make a meal plan for the week (or longer) using what you already have.
 Use the food that is going to go off quickly, first.
 Vegetables looking sad can be used in soups, stews, frittatas, pies, pasta bake, curries, risotto and any other meal where they aren’t eaten plain and on their own.

-Those random tins can be used in chili, pies, spaghetti bolognese or similar.
+Those random tins can be used in chilli, pies, spaghetti bolognese or similar.
 Beans and lentils can be used to make dahl or stretch mince dishes.

 Did you know there are over 20 different meals you can make with a leftover sausage or two?
 Have you ever thought of turning leftover roast into chicken noodle soup, then turning leftover soup into risotto then the leftover risotto into arancini balls?